-Now, let’s take a look at the advantages and disadvantages of owning a medical marijuana card.
+Now, let’s investigate the benefits of owning a medical marijuana card.

 1 – Legal Protection

-Licensed sales only began in May 2019, and possession of less than four ounces is a Class A misdemeanor, which could result in a year in prison, along with a $2,500 fine.
-A third conviction for possession is a Class D felony, which carries maximum penalties of 6 years in prison and a $6,000 fine.
+However, without a card, possession of fewer than four ounces is a Class A misdemeanor, which could result in a year in prison, along with a $2,500 fine.
+A third conviction for possession is a Class D felony, with maximum penalties of 6 years in prison and a $6,000 fine.

 2 – Lower Costs

-If you live in a recreationally legal state, an MMJ card can save you a lot of money.
-This is an extremely important benefit for individuals in genuine need of cannabis for medical reasons.
-In Colorado, for example, MMJ cardholders avoid excise and retail marijuana taxes.
-Other states such as California, Maine, Massachusetts, and Oregon offer tax breaks for cardholders.
-It can save you up to 25% in taxes in some states!
+If you live in a state with recreational marijuana, getting an MMJ card can save you money.
+This is an extremely important benefit for individuals who genuinely need cannabis for medical use.
+For instance, if you visit the best marijuana dispensaries in Colorado, you can avoid retail and excise taxes as a cardholder.
+Other states, such as California, Maine, Massachusetts, and Oregon, offer tax breaks for cardholders.
+You can save hundreds of dollars, if not thousands, each year in some states!

-If you live in a medically legal state, you can still save money compared to prescription medication.
+If you live in a state with medical marijuana, you can still save money compared to prescription medication.

-4 – Higher Possession Limits & Different Age Limit
+4 – Higher Possession Limits & Fewer Age Restrictions

-Just to be clear, not every medical marijuana program allows patients to grow marijuana at home, but a lot do.
-There are also a couple of states that only allow you to grow if you live a certain distance from the nearest dispensary (usually 25+ miles).
+Not every program allows a medical marijuana patient to grow weed at home, but many do.
+Certain states only allow you to grow if you live a certain distance from the nearest medical marijuana dispensary (usually 25+ miles).